In this article, we will cover

 - Downstream segment – engaged in refining, processing and marketing of oil.
 IOCL and Reliance.

-The Oil & Gas industry offers multiple opportunities including:
+The Oil and Gas industry offers multiple opportunities including:

 - Upstream Segment: 78% of the sedimentary area is yet to be explored; Secondary and Tertiary oil techniques.